yukimotopress/langs/factorial.md

 Task

 Write a function to return the factorial of a number.
-Solutions can be iterative or recursive.
+Solutions can be recursive or iterative.